Charles Barkley finally hit a same game parlay after incredible losing streak

 — Awful Announcing (@awfulannouncing) April 11, 2025

 Charles Barkley has been very open about his gambling losses over the years.
-So if you were following his betting advice, that’s your first problem.
-But if there was ever an advertisement for sports fans to be careful and always stay within their limits, Barkley’s losing streak was inadvertently a great public service announcement for the perils of parlays.
+So if you followed his betting advice, that’s your first problem.
+But if there was ever an advertisement for sports fans to be careful and stay within their limits, Barkley’s losing streak was inadvertently a tremendous public service announcement for the perils of parlays.